Define the Theme Color for Safari 26

 tl;dr

-On Safari 26 the theme color for the browser UI is either taken from the site’s body background color or the topmost position-fixed element with a background-color if there is one. theme-color meta tag and theme_color manifest member do not affect the browser theme color.
+On Safari 26 on MacOS/iOS/iPadOS 26 the theme color for the browser UI is either taken from the site’s body background color or from a position-fixed element at the very top of the page with a background-color if there is one. theme-color meta tag and theme_color manifest member do not affect the browser theme color.

 → Here’s a demo ←